 I find it a little strange that we are OK with this exquisitely deadly plant growing where children play, yet my house and property could be seized under Federal Asset Forfeiture laws if I were caught growing even a single marijuana plant.

 Water Hemlock is sometimes confused with certain wild edibles.
 Water hemlock looks somewhat similar to wild parsnips and wild carrots, which makes them (the wild parsnips and carrots) dicey food sources unless you are very, very skilled and attentive.
 The consequences of mid-identification are grave.

 A key indicator of this plant is leaf veins that go to the valley the between the tips of serrations, rather than to the tips of each serration.
 All parts of this plant are poisonous.
 In fact, you want to avoid touching it because sap on your hands can enter your body through your eyes or mucous membranes of the nose or mouth.

-Pokeweed grows absolutely everywhere!
-It is probably the most common of the poisonous plants of the Southern Appalachians.
+Pokeweed grows absolutely everywhere in the Southern Appalachians!
+It is probably the most common of the poisonous plants in this region.
 You can find it growing in the wild, on roadsides, in my yard, and I even recently saw it growing on a patio at a brewery in town.